If you use AXS to make bill payments, you may have noticed the Pay+Earn and Pay Any Bills banners on the m-Station app.

 I also reached out to SGeBIZ, who process payments for the Pay Any Bills service.

+Please take note that the eligibility to earn rewards and/or if there were any exclusions are purely at the discretion of the Credit Card Issuing Bank.
 All pricings are quoted with full transparency on AXS Pay Any Bills service.
-For any further clarification on pricing and/or product, kindly reach out directly to AXS.
+For any further clarification on pricing and/or product, kindly reach out directly to AXS. |

-Their response basically punted the question over to the bank- rather unhelpful, since you’d think it’d be in their interest to provide something more concrete.
+Their response basically punted the question over to the bank- rather unhelpful, since youโd think itโd be in their interest to provide something more concrete.

 Field testing